vansencool/NexelArena/README.md

 ## 📦 Installation

-1. Download the NexelArena plugin.
+1. Compile the NexelArena plugin (Plugin will be published soon.)
 2. Drop it into your server's `/plugins/` folder.
 3. Restart your server (you can reload as well, though not really recommended).